keylime/keylime-vagrant-ansible-tpm-emulator/README.md

 Once the VM is started, use `vagrant ssh` to ssh into the VM and run `sudo su -` to become root.

-The TPM emulator will be running.
+The swtpm will be running.

 You can then start the various components using commands: